OctopusDeploy/docs/docs/installation/index.md

 **Deploying applications to an Azure website?**
 If you get the following error it means you have a local copy of Web Deploy and that is being used.
 You will either need to upgrade your local version of Web Deploy to 3.5 or greater, or uninstall the local copy so Octopus can reference the embedded copy.
 :::

+## Upgrading {#Installation-Upgrading}

+If Octopus is already installed, and you want to upgrade to a new version, please follow the steps in the [upgrade guide](/docs/administration/upgrading/index.md).